Mkelsey25/playlisted/README.md

 TBD. \
 **How solved:** \
 TBD. \
+**Technical approach:** \
-**Technical approach:** MySQL is used as the backend to manage users, songs, and playlists leveraging the Sequelize ORM and implemented with the MVC design pattern.
+MySQL is used as the backend to manage users, songs, and playlists leveraging the Sequelize ORM and implemented with the MVC design pattern.
 Handlebars and static pages are used for UI/UX on CSS3 and HTML5 in combination with Bootstrap.
 An api is available to perform CRUD operations against the users, songs and playlists from the front-end via AJAX requests.
 Passport is used for user authentication.

 ## Getting Started

-Clone the repository locally.

 ### Prerequisites

 Node, NPM and a command line tool such as GitBash.